Medicare Audit & Appeals

 Medicare auditors have far fewer limitations on the kind of information they can obtain and the means they can implement to obtain it than any other audit that is performed by CMS (Center for Medicare and Medicaid Services).
 When Medicare has enough reason to suspect fraud to institute a ZPIC/RAC Audit, the rules and regulations give it all the tools it needs in order to confirm the suspicion and conduct audits.
 It is important that while maintaining an utmost degree of cooperation, providers seek guidance from legal counsel about their rights against overly broad or impractical government requests.
 Nonetheless, if you treat Medicare patients, you and other providers of Medicare and Medicaid services need to know some of the explicit allowances granted to ZPIC auditors in order to avoid fruitless objections that can make the audit process more lengthy, costly, and caustic than it needs to be.

 First, providers must know that there is no look-back period on ZPIC Audits.
 The rules and regulations allow the OIG to request documentation from any prior coding by the provider, regardless of changes in business practices or personnel since the original code was billed.
 Second, ZPIC auditors have no limit on document requests.
 It is in the provider’s best interest, therefore, to make documentation as well prepared and as easily accessible as possible.
 Doing so can avoid significant costs and delays throughout the course of the ZPIC Audit.
 Third, ZPIC permits auditors to collect information on-site from various people and departments at the provider’s place of business.
 The auditors may visit the provider’s site without notice and may interview the provider’s employees and beneficiaries.
 Though this may seem unreasonably intrusive to many providers, it is important that providers comply with such requests.
 Fourth, ZPIC auditors use complicated data analysis methods that are difficult to assess for accuracy.
 For example, auditors often use probe sampling, statistical sampling & extrapolation to obtain a statistically valid random sample.
 In order to ensure that these methods of analyses have been instituted accurately and fairly, providers should consult legal counsel that has substantial experience in dealing with such investigations.
-Finally, and perhaps most importantly, providers must know that ZPIC auditors have the right to withhold payments from federally-funded programs.
+Finally, and perhaps most importantly, providers must know that ZPIC auditors have the right to withhold payments from federally-funded programs, based on the local coverage determinations of the MACs.
 For providers that rely heavily on federal payers, this can be the most detrimental aspect of a ZPIC Audit.
 Withholding of payment is often an area where negotiations can be of greatest benefit to the provider.

 It is important for providers to know what authority auditors have during and after a ZPIC Audit and how they are reimbursed.
 Understanding the motivations and capabilities of auditors, and how those two factors interact, will help a provider better understand how to be cooperative while also ensuring a fair audit.